juitnow/juit-pgproxy/workspaces/client/README.md

 * `query`: the SQL query to execute optionally containing placeholders
 * `params`: any parameter replacement for `$x` placeholders

-The object passed to the `connect(...)` callback provides the following methods:
+When used with callbacks, the object passed to the `connect(...)` callback provides the following methods:

 * `query(...)`: as above
 * `begin()`: issues the `BEGIN` SQL statement (starts a transaction)